 If you’re like us, you’re a little worried about the future right now.
-You want to stand up for women and low-paid workers.
+You want to stand up for women, low-paid workers, and other vulnerable groups.
 You want to make sure we don’t lose ground on the hard-won gains of the last four decades.

 Here are six ways you can raise your voice effectively for change.
 Because together, we are stronger.